 It is with Fiona Joy Hawkins that she appears in the Blue Dream Ensemble.
 A group of musicians that come together with their exceptional orchestral and improvisational skills to perform Fiona's work, but with their own unique contribution.
 The Ensemble includes some of Australia's finest musicians, including Andy Busuttil, Dave Ellis, John Napier and Bukhu (Mongolian throat singer).
 Rebecca is the Producer of the CD, " Fiona Joy Hawkins and the Blue Dream Ensemble, Live at the Q".

 Quote: “The Blue Dream Ensemble includes some of the finest musicians I have ever had the privilege to share the stage with.
 The group has a diverse range of experience with world influences, jazz rhythms and orchestral music.
 It’s a wonderfully eclectic and musically brilliant combination.”
 FJH

 Quote: "Flight of the Snowbird features Rebecca Daniel's violin that melts in your mind"

 Rebecca is acclaimed for her versatility as a musician, and is equally at home in the recording studio as the concert hall stage.
-She combines violin and voice (sometimes simultaneously), piano, music arrangement and production.
+She combines violin and voice (sometimes simultaneously), piano, music arrangement, composition and production.
 She plays an Andrea Castagneri violin from 1741.